 The full ingredient list, thorough step by step instructions and a short tutorial video are in the recipe card below.

-ONE: Flatten the chicken breast down so it is all the same thickness.
-I get out some frustration by hitting it with a rolling pin on a cutting board!
+1. Flatten the chicken breast down so it is all the same thickness.
+I use a rolling pin.

-TWO: For best results, flatten it to about 1 - 1.5cm thick for best results.
+2. For best results, flatten it to about 1 - 1.5cm thick for best results.
+If your chicken is too thick then cut in half horizontally or cut into bite size pieces.

 How to make the sauce